lohitpt252003/backend-for-annaforces/README.md

 ### Judge Service

 The `services/judge_service.py` is responsible for evaluating submitted code.
 It uses a Docker container to create a sandboxed environment for code execution.
 It retrieves test cases from the `DATA` repository and runs the user's code against them, checking for correctness and resource limits (time and memory).

+### Problem Service

+The `services/problem_service.py` is responsible for managing problems.
+It handles the creation of new problems, including validation of the problem data.